Irritable bowel syndrome

-- Alosetron (Lotronex) -- helps relax the intestine and slow passage of stool.
+- Alosetron (Lotronex).
+Helps relax the intestine and slow passage of stool.
 This drug was removed from the market for a while because it was associated with serious side effects.
-Now it is allowed to be sold only with restrictions.
+Now it is back on the market, but can only be sold under certain circumstances.
 Your doctor must be enrolled in a special program to prescribe the drug, and it is approved only for women with IBS who predominantly have diarrhea and have failed all other treatments.
 Alosetron should not be prescribed for men.

 Complementary and Alternative Therapies

-Some doctors believe food allergies may be a trigger of IBS, at least for some people.
+Some doctors believe food allergies trigger IBS, at least for some people.
 The most common food allergens are dairy products, wheat, corn, peanuts, citrus, soy, eggs, fish, and tomatoes.
-Your health care provider may recommend an elimination diet, where foods that are suspected of causing an allergic reaction are eliminated from your diet, then gradually added back to see which food trigger symptoms.
+Your health care provider may recommend an elimination diet, where foods that are suspected of causing an allergic reaction are eliminated from your diet, then gradually added back to see which foods trigger symptoms.

 Eating a healthy diet that includes mainly fruits, vegetables, and whole grains may help.
 If gas is a problem, you may want to avoid beans, cabbage, broccoli, cauliflower, apple juice, grape juice, bananas, nuts, and raisins.
 These tips may also help:

 - Avoid refined foods, such as white breads, pastas, and sugar.